karfas/M5StickC-uPy/README.md

 ## Contents:

 - main.py: For development.
-Initializes WIFI (using a wifi_manager) and starts the WEBREPL server.
+  - Initializes WIFI (using a wifi_manager)
+  - Starts the WEBREPL server.
+  - Starts the ftp server.
 - app.py: Testbed for the other modules.
 - m5stickc.py: first steps for a high-level interface to the M5StickC hardware.
   Provides: